 The Human Heart

-The heart is a muscle located in the left front side of the chest that pumps blood throughout the body.
+The heart is a muscle located within the left front side of the chest.
+This vital organ pumps blood throughout the body.
 In humans (and some other animals and birds) the heart is composed of four chambers.
-The four chambers are the Left Atrium, the Right Atrium, the Left Ventricle and the Right Ventricle.
+The four chambers are the Left Atrium, the Right Atrium, the Left Ventricle, and the Right Ventricle.

 The right side of the heart (the Right Atrium and Right Ventricle) are used to pump low oxygenated blood to the lungs where the blood absorbs oxygen and releases carbon dioxide.